Pulmonary infections in immunocompromised patients

 The spectrum of potential pathogens known to cause pulmonary infections in immunocompromised individuals has grown as a result of intensified immunosuppression, prolonged patient survival, the emergence of antimicrobial-resistant pathogens, and improved diagnostic assays.
 Immunocompromised hosts are defined by susceptibility to infection with organisms of little native virulence in normal individuals.
 Each group of hosts (eg, AIDS, solid organ transplant recipients, or hematopoietic cell transplant recipients) has enhanced susceptibility to a subset of pathogens depending upon the nature of the underlying immune defects.
-The impact of antibody-based therapies against T and B lymphocytes and tumor necrosis factor-alpha should be considered in the assessment of risk.
+The impact of antibody-based therapies targeting T and B lymphocytes and inflammatory mediators such as tumor necrosis factor-alpha should be considered in the assessment of risk.

 Survival has improved with the availability of newer antimicrobial agents, including azole antifungals, macrolides, antivirals, and antiretroviral drugs.
 Despite these advances, pulmonary infection remains the most common form of documented tissue invasive infection observed in these hosts [1-5].